-This week (16-23 November) is Adoption Week Scotland.
-Local authorities, adoption agencies, charities and individuals are coming together to celebrate and promote adoption, inform and inspire us all with knowledge and information regarding Adoption.
+15-19 November 2021 is Adoption Week in Scotland.
+Each year local authorities, adoption agencies, charities and individuals all come together to celebrate and promote adoption.
+Adoption week aims to inform and inspire us all with knowledge and information regarding Adoption.

-Our family law team can help to guide you through the legal parts of the adoption process, whether you are considering adopting a child from care or considering adopting a step-child who you live in family with.
+Myself and my colleagues at Thorntons can also help to guide you through the legal elements of the adoption process, whether you are considering adopting a child from care or considering adopting a step-child who you live in family with.
 We have the experience and expertise to give you specialist advice and support.

-If you would like to discuss your individual circumstances with us, then please do get in touch if you have any questions about adoption on firstname.lastname@example.org or 01382 309212.
+If you would like to discuss your individual circumstances, then please do get in touch if you have any questions about adoption on firstname.lastname@example.org or 01382 309212.